It's the little

 “Getting to know the people you are helping is amazing, it has strengthened my Faith.
 The people are so hospitable, kind, loving and forgiving.
 They have nothing, but give you what they have.
 I am truly blessed to be able to help care for and love these individuals.” - Mary Gispert

-Many people were moved to help either monetarily or with their time/prayers for the many fundraising events over the past 5 years.
-With their love, St. Catherine of Siena School is in it’s fifth year and a Child Sponsorship program was installed.
-In 2018, we began our sixth year of caring for our friends in Uganda and will begin building the first classroom block for the primary school.
+Many people were moved to help either monetarily or with their time/prayers for the many fundraising events over the past 7 years.
+With their love, St. Catherine of Siena School is in it’s sixth year with 77 out of 150 children are participating in our Child Sponsorship program.
+In 2019, we began our seventh year of caring for our friends in Uganda and will begin building the first classroom block for the primary school.
 God has brought us together and both the people living in Uganda and the USA have been blessed!

 We focus our efforts through individual projects.
 Some are more long-term, while others may come and go, but each of them are important to the communities and people they serve.